M27: Two lanes closed on motorway after crash between lorry and van

 and on Freeview 262 or Freely 565

-Two lanes on the M27 have been closed following a collision between a lorry and a van.
+Two lanes on the M27 have been reopened following a collision between a lorry and a van.

-National Highways said the collision forced the closure of the lanes on the M27 westbound between Junction 7 (Hedge End) and Junction 5 (Southampton) due to the incident.
+National Highways said two lanes on the M27 westbound between Junction 7 (Hedge End) and Junction 5 (Southampton) were forced to shut due to the incident.

-Emergency services and traffic officers are on scene, with 30 minute delays above normal times and 3-mile congestion on approach.
+The traffic service said: “The earlier collision has been cleared.
+Approx. 3 miles congestion remains on the approach, 30 minute delays.”

 Comment Guidelines